Propertarianism, The Propertarian Institute, and Curt Doolittle

 • I started keeping a blog in the early 00s when I decided that I had to improve my writing skills.
 In 2009 or so I started using FB as a sketchpad as an experiment.
 Partly to ensure that I didn’t write in my inner voice.
 It worked.

-• I do my work in public like medieval a street vendor.
+• I do my work in public like a medieval street vendor.
 It turns out that people like watching the progress.
 I find their encouragement, objections and criticisms helpful.
 And it makes the work less isolating.

 • I wake up and write immediately without thinking of anything else.
 Some days are fluid and some are less so.
 When I am done writing (usually around noon) I go to the office and work until 7 or 8pm.
 Come home, eat, and then work a little – reading economics blogs and papers.
 I don’t really watch media any longer.
 But I really like crash and fail videos before bed. 🙂

-[I] have allergy induced asthma – mostly to pollens, preservatives and things that are fermented.
+[I] have allergy induced asthma – mostly to pollens, preservatives, and things that are fermented.
 So I use an inhaler.
 The inhaled particles that carry the steroids that reduce the inflammation in your lungs, also land on your vocal cords on the way in, and affect them.

-I have had a number of very serious illnesses in the past due to overdoing it, but my health has improved dramatically after leaving America and it‘s preservatives behind.
+I have had a number of very serious illnesses in the past due to overdoing it, but my health has improved dramatically after leaving America and its preservatives behind.